-According to Honda, you might be in your Element if you do you Civic duty and get Fit.
+According to Honda, you might want to do your Civic duty and get Fit.
 Honda Motor is Japan's #2 automaker (after Toyota) and the world's largest motorcycle producer.
 The company's car models include the Accord, CR-V, Civic, Element, and Fit; gasoline-electric hybrid versions of the Civic and Accord; and seven models of the luxury Acura line.
 Honda's line of motorcycles includes everything from scooters to superbikes.
 The company also makes a line of ATVs and personal watercraft.
 Honda's power products division makes commercial and residential machinery (lawn mowers, snow blowers, and tillers); portable generators; and outboard motors.
-Almost 70% of Honda Motor sales come from outside Japan.
+Almost 75% of Honda Motor sales come from outside Japan.

 The company’s major geographic areas are concentrated in North America (the US, Canada, and Mexico); Europe (the UK, Germany, France, Belgium, and Russia); and Asia (Thailand, Indonesia, China, India and Vietnam).
 It also has a major presence in Brazil and Australia.
 Japan accounts for 24% of net sales, while North America generates 45%.
 Asia brings in 21%, and Europe, 4%.